-Flexion and extension are movements that take place within the sagittal plane and involve anterior or posterior movements of the body or limbs.
+Flexion and extension are movements within the sagittal plane and involve anterior or posterior movements of the body or limbs.

 Lateral flexion is the flexion of the neck or body to the right or left side.
-These movements of the spine involve both the articulation of the symphysis formed by each intervertebral disc.
+These spine movements involve articulating the symphysis formed by each intervertebral disc.

-In the extremities, the flexion decreases the angle between the bones (flexion of the joint), while the extension increases the angle and straightens the joint.
+The flexion decreases the angle between the bones (flexion of the joint) in the extremities, while the extension increases the arch and straightens the joint.

-For the upper extremity, all previous movements are flexion and all subsequent movements are extension.
+All previous movements are flexion for the upper extremity, and all subsequent movements are an extension.

-These include anteroposterior movements of the arm in the shoulder, the forearm in the elbow, the hand in the wrist and the fingers in the metacarpophalangeal and interphalangeal joints.
+These include anteroposterior movements of the shoulder, the forearm in the elbow, the wrist, and the fingers in the metacarpophalangeal and interphalangeal joints.

-For the thumb, the extension moves the thumb away from the palm of the hand, in the same plane as the palm, while the flexion brings the thumb back against the index or toward the palm.
+For the thumb, the extension moves the thumb away from the palm, in the same plane as the palm, while the flexion brings the thumb back against the index or toward the palm.

-Keep in mind that the extension of the thigh beyond the anatomical position (standing) is very limited by the ligaments that support the hip joint.
+Keep in mind that the extension of the thigh beyond the anatomical position (standing) is limited by the ligaments supporting the hip joint.

-The flexion of the knee is to bring the foot to the back of the thigh, and the extension is the straightening of the knee.
+The knee flexion brings the foot to the back of the thigh, and the extension is the straightening of the knee.

-The movements of flexion and extension are observed in the hinge, condyle, saddle joints and patella of the extremities.
+The flexion and extension movements are observed in the hinge, condyle, saddle joints, and patella of the extremities.

-The circumvallation is the movement of a region of the body of circular shape, in which one end of the region of the moving body remains relatively stationary, while the other end describes a circle.
+The circumvallation is the movement of a region of the body of circular shape, in which one end of the part of the moving body remains relatively stationary.
+In contrast, the other end describes a circle.

-It involves the sequential combination of flexion, adduction, extension and abduction in a joint.
-This type of movement is found in the biaxial condyle and in the joints of the saddle, and in the multi-axial spherical joints.
+It involves the sequential combination of flexion, adduction, extension, and abduction in a joint.
+This type of movement is found in the biaxial condyle, the saddle joints, and the multiaxial spherical joints.

 The rotation can occur inside the spine, in a pivot joint, or in a spherical joint.

-The rotation of the neck or body is the torsion movement produced by the sum of the small movements of rotation available between adjacent vertebrae.
+The neck or body rotation is the torsion movement produced by the sum of the small actions of the wheel available between adjacent vertebrae.
 In a pivot joint, a bone rotates relative to another bone.

-This allows the head to turn from one side to the other as when shaking the head “no”.
-The proximal radioulnar joint is a pivot joint formed by the head of the radius and its articulation with the ulna.
+This lets the head turn from one side to the other when shaking the head “no.” The proximal radioulnar joint is a pivot joint formed by the head of the radius and its articulation with the ulna.

 Rotation can also occur in the spherical joints of the shoulder and hip.
-Here, the humerus and femur rotate around their long axis, which moves the anterior surface of the arm or thigh to or from the midline of the body.
+Here, the humerus and femur rotate around their long axis, which moves the anterior surface of the arm or thigh to or from the body’s midline.

 The movement that brings the anterior surface of the limb towards the midline of the body is called medial (internal) rotation.